-- New Yorkers can get public and commercial health insurance through NY State of Health.
-The open enrollment period for 2023 coverage began on November 16, 2022. - Enroll by the 15th of the month to get coverage starting the 1st of the following month.
-For example: you must enroll by December 15, 2022 for coverage starting on January 1, 2023. - How to enroll - Get free enrollment assistance from a Navigator, in person or by phone.
+- New Yorkers can get public and commercial health insurance through NY State of Health. - You must enroll by May 11, 2023 to get commercial health insurance coverage in 2023. - You can enroll in Medicaid, Child Health Plus, and the Essential Plan at any time during the year. - How to enroll - Get free enrollment assistance from a Navigator, in person or by phone.
 Find a Navigator at info.nystateofhealth.ny.gov/ipanavigatorsitelocations. - Call the NY State of Health Customer Service Center at 1-855-355-5777. - Online at nystateofhealth.ny.gov.
 A chat feature is available on the website during customer service center hours to help you complete your application. - New York City residents: call 311, text "CoveredNYC" to 877-877, or visit on.nyc.gov/healthinsurance for help and additional resources. - Find multilingual information about health coverage at info.nystateofhealth.ny.gov/ InformationalMaterials